MicrosoftEggshell/terminal-pong/README.md

 # terminal-pong
-A simple game of pong for Windows terminal
+A simple game of pong for Windows terminal, written in C

 ***